 Fencing: Mariel Zagunis (2004)

 Zagunis wasn’t supposed to be a member of the 2004 U.S. Olympic Team.
 But when another fencer dropped out, Zagunis was named to the team.
 She went on to stun the world, becoming the first U.S. fencer to win an Olympic gold medal in 100 years and the first-ever Olympic gold medalist in women’s saber.
 She has since become the most decorated athlete in U.S. fencing history, defending her Olympic title in 2008 and winning five world championships.
-She aims for a third Olympic gold medal in Rio.
+She also won Olympic team bronze medals in 2008 and 2016.

 Figure Skating: Tenley Albright (1956)